bvalot/pyMLST/README.md

 ### Search MLST profile of a strain

 Similarly to wgMLST analysis, you need a draft genome to find the mlst profile.
-In case of a new allele is present, you can obtained the sequence with the **-f** option.
+In case a new allele is present, you can obtain the sequence with the **-f** option.

 ```
 ./claMLST_search_ST.py -h